roswift/Project1_ELK/readme.md

 	+ Metricbeat outputs various metrics and statistics from the operating system and services running on a server.

 The configuration details of each machine may be found below.
-Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|-------------------------|--------|